Modern Minimal Perfect Hashing: A Survey: Perfect Hashing through Brute-Force

 \subsection{Bucket Placement}

-Perfect hashing through bucket placement is a specialization of the \emph{mapping}, \emph{ordering}, \emph{searching} (MOS) technique \cite{fox1992faster,fox1991order,fox1992practical,fox1989nlogn,belazzougui2009hash,pagh1999hashdisplace}.
-The general idea is as follows. \footnote{There are additional techniques based on MOS that are not bucket placement.
-For example \cite{fox1992practical,cichelli1980minimal,sager1985polynomial}, each key is hashed to two buckets.
-The seed of both buckets influences the output value.
-Therefore, selecting a seed value for the largest bucket does not actually place any keys.
-Only when determining the second seed of a key, it gets its final output value.
-This means that it can better balance the number of keys that need to be placed at the same time.} \emph{(1) Mapping.} Each key $x$ is mapped to a small bucket $B_i = \{ x | b(x)=i \}$, using a \emph{bucket assignment function} $b : U \to [t]$ and $t$ buckets. \emph{(2) Ordering.} The buckets $\{ B_i \}_{i=0}^{t-1}$ are then sorted by falling size. \emph{(3) Searching.} For each bucket $B_i$ in the order, we determine a value $v_i$, using brute-force, that the final function $f$ uses to place all the keys in the bucket to the output domain $[n]$ \emph{without collisions} with keys of previously processed buckets and with one another.
-Once the value $v_i$ has been determined, we say that the bucket $B_i$ has been ``placed''. \emph{(4) Encoding.} The collection of values $\{v_i\}_{i=0}^{t-1}$ is then stored in an array $V[i]=v_i$ and compressed with a mechanism that retains the ability to quickly retrieve $V[i]$ for any random $i \in [t]$.
+Perfect hashing through bucket placement is achieved via a three-step algorithm: \emph{mapping}, \emph{ordering}, and \emph{searching} (MOS) \cite{fox1992faster,fox1991order,fox1992practical,fox1989nlogn,belazzougui2009hash,pagh1999hashdisplace,cichelli1980minimal,sager1985polynomial}.
+The general idea is as follows.
+(1) \emph{Mapping.} Each key $x$ is mapped to a small bucket $B_i = \{ x | b(x)=i \}$, using a \emph{bucket assignment function} $b : U \to [t]$ and $t$ buckets.
+(2) \emph{Ordering.} The buckets $\{ B_i \}_{i=0}^{t-1}$ are then sorted; usually by falling size.
+(3) \emph{Searching.} For each bucket $B_i$ in the order, we determine a value $v_i$, using brute-force, that the final function $f$ uses to place all the keys in the bucket to the output domain $[n]$ \emph{without collisions} with keys of previously processed buckets and with one another.
+Once the value $v_i$ has been determined, we say that the bucket $B_i$ has been ``placed''.
+(4) \emph{Encoding.} The collection of values $\{v_i\}_{i=0}^{t-1}$ is then stored in an array $V[i]=v_i$ and compressed with a mechanism that retains the ability to quickly retrieve $V[i]$ for any random $i \in [t]$.
 The array $V$ is what the MPHF data structure actually stores.

 At the beginning of the search, almost all values in the output domain $[m]$ are available, hence the first buckets are significantly easier to place.
 Buckets with fewer keys are easier to place as well.
 This is intuitively why, to accelerate the search, it is useful to sort the buckets by falling size and process them in this order.
-A query for a key $x$ then only needs to retrieve $V[i]$, where $i=b(x)$, and use it to compute the resulting hash value. \Cref{fig:bucketplacementIllustration} illustrates the general idea.
+A query for a key $x$ then only needs to retrieve $V[i]$, where $i=b(x)$, and use it to compute the resulting hash value. \Cref{fig:bucketplacementIllustration} presents an illustration of bucket placement and \Cref{tab:bucketPlacementMethods} outlines the approaches discussed in this section.